 The government has a new weapon at their disposal in trying to catch people at running a red light.
 It has yet to be determined whether or not these red light cameras are even legal or constitutional under Florida law.
+Even as late as May, 2015 an appeals court would not decide one of the many constitutional challenges to this statute that we continue to fight for our clients.
 Our law office has entered the battle to defend people charged with this offense.
 The law office of Craig Epifanio, P.A. has defended people in all parts of Tampa Bay.
 See below for some of the most common intersections where these red light cameras are located.

 There are many legal grounds to challenge this law.
 In the United States we are blessed to have a constitution that not only prevents people from being required to testify against themselves but also requires the government to prove their guilt and not the accused to prove their innocence.
 However, since this is exactly what Fla.
 Stat.
 316.0083 requires a person to do, then this is one area to challenge the constitutionality of the law.
 Furthermore, Due Process allows a person to remain silent and REQUIRE the government to prove guilt of even an infraction, beyond and to the exclusion of every reasonable doubt.
 So if the camera only shows the “owner” of the vehicle and not the actual “driver” of the vehicle, then how can this be legal?
 In the preliminary challenges that my office and others have done, some, but not all, judges are saying that there is a rebuttable presumption of the owner being the driver.
 Also, some judges require the owner to come forward with evidence of innocence.
 While the statute does allow a person to simply submit an affidavit, notions of due process should not require a person to prove their innocence.
 Since the founding of our country, if the Government is going to take either our liberty (as in jail) or our property (such as fines), then it has ALWAYS been the Government’s burden to prove that the person being charged is actually the person who committed the law violation.
 This statute throws that concept out the window.